CEE-6490-RiverBasinPlanning/Spring-2016/CombinedWEAPArea/ReadMe.md

 Description of Performance Metric Calculations: The unmet demand of BRCC for the base case scenario from WEAP is exported to an MS excel file.
 Reliability, resilience, vulnerability of BRCC are calculated according to equations 1 through 3.

+Directions for calculating the performance metrics for Bear River Canal Company (BRCC):
+1. Download the performance calculation workbook for BRCC (Metrics_BRCC.xlsx).
+2. Go to the Results page in your WEAP model.
+i.
+Select the 'chart' tab in the top right. ii.
+Select the 'Demand', then 'Unmet Demand' in the first drop down. iii.
+On the right most drop down select 'All Scenarios'. iv.
+On the bottom left drop down select 'Demand Site: Bear River Canal Company'.
+v.
+Units should be in 'Thousand' 'Acre-foot' and 'All months (12)' and 'No comparison' should be chosen. vi.
+Click the excel icon on the right most column of options to download the unmet demand of BRCC.
+3. Open the Metrics_BRCC.xlsx Excel file.
+i.
+Go to the 'Input Data' sheet, Paste the unmet demand values downloaded from WEAP (for Oct-66 to Sep-06) in the cells B4 to RM4. ii.
+Go the the ' Summary of Metrics' sheet to see the calculated metrics.

 --------------------------------------------------------------------
 --------------------------------------------------------------------